nobl9/terraform-n9-export-aws/README.md

 ### AWS

-- [nobl9](./modules/aws/nobl9): This module creates S3 bucket and IAM role which gives Nobl9 app write access to it.
+- [nobl9](./modules/aws/nobl9): This module creates S3 bucket and IAM role, which gives Nobl9 app write access to it.

 - [snowflake](./modules/aws/snowflake): This module gives Snowflake access to an existing S3 bucket (for instance provisioned with the above module) and configures notifications for [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html).